 How did Build Up Tassie start?

-In 2018, Centacare Evolve Housing (CEH), in partnership with CatholicCare Tasmania (CCT) and other stakeholders, decided to fund a pilot program to help young men and women from the Bridgewater, Derwent Valley and Glenorchy local government areas to find pathways into the construction industry.
+In 2017, Centacare Evolve Housing (CEH), in partnership with stakeholders from across industry and community, decided to create and fund a pilot program to help young men and women from the Bridgewater, Derwent Valley, and Glenorchy to find pathways into the construction industry.
 CEH is building many homes over the next years and we know that the industry will need workers who are ready with the skills and attitudes needed to be successful in a career in construction.

 We also draw on CatholicCare’s Social Impact approach and understanding of the social impact domains Education; Housing; Safety; Economics; Health; Spirituality and Community Engagement.
 This means all of the Build Up Tassie activities consider what’s happening in a young person’s life in each of these domains so that they have greater opportunity to succeed not only in the workplace, but also as a person who is part of a community.